DCAN-Labs/compare_matrices_to_assign_networks/written_template_matching_tutorial.md

 ### Option B: Downloading pre-made template file
-Using a pre-made template file from the FairLab's repository is also a viable option.
-It can be found here: https://gitlab.com/Fair_lab/compare_matrices_to_assign_networks/.
+Using a pre-made template file from the DCAN Lab's repository is also a viable option.
+It can be found here: https://gitlab.com/Fair_lab/compare_matrices_to_assign_networks/-/tree/master/support_files.

 ## 2. Add subject data set
 To find the how areas in a certain subject's brain are related to each other in their function, you can use this code to match them according the neural network template discussed above.

 ### What is the subject data set?
-This data set should be a dconn.nii file, a or dense connectivity matrix, consisting of greyordinates, a numerical map of the brain's structure, with respect to time.
+This data set should be a `dconn.nii` file, a or dense connectivity matrix, consisting of greyordinates, a numerical map of the brain's structure, with respect to time.
 Each cell should contain the BOLD response.

 ### How to build a dconn?

-Refer to [cifti_conn_matrix.m](https://github.com/DCAN-Labs/cifti-connectivity) code for how to properly motion-censor the time series.
+Refer to [`cifti_conn_wrapper.py`](https://github.com/DCAN-Labs/cifti-connectivity) code for how to properly motion-censor the time series.
+You can also use this code to create your `dconn.nii` file if you do not have one.

 *Important:* The time data in the subject data set should correlate to the template file time series data for accurate matching.

 ## 3. Request system resources
-Running this code with the vastness of the subject data and the template file data and the usage of a workbench command will take a great deal of time and space.
-This applied to both pulling the resources and running the code.
+Running this code with the vastness of the subject data and the template file data will take a great deal of time and space.
+This applies to both pulling the resources and running the code if running on a cluster.

 For example:
-- using SLURM to request resources can take up to 150 GB of RAM
+- Using SLURM to request resources can take up to 150 GB of RAM
-- using the code for all data can take up to 2 hours
+- Using the code for all data can take up to 2 hours
-    - on the other hand, using only surface data can take as little as 10 minutes
+    - On the other hand, using only surface data can take as little as 10 minutes